loinesg/voxelized-shadows/README.md

 - Hold w, a, s and d to move the camera forwards, backwards, left and right
 - Hold q and e to move the camera up and down
 - Hold shift to move faster

+## Debug Overlays

+The application contains a number of debugging overlays to visualize aspects of the rendering process:

+- Shadow Map: Displays the shadow map texture(s) in the corner of the screen
+- Scene Depth: Shows the output from the scene depth pass
+- Shadow Mask: Shows the output from the shadow mask pass
+- Cascade Splits: Shows the area contained in each Cascaded Shadow Mapping cascade
+- Voxel Tree Depth: Shows the depth of the voxelised shadows tree in each locaton